 President - Kelly Kussman, City of Issaquah, WA

->

-> Secretary - Paul Hanna, City of Tacoma, WA
+Secretary - Tanya Taylor, City of Tukwila, WA

->

-> Information Officer - Brent Riffle, Pierce Transit, Tacoma, WA
+Information Officer - Brent Riffle, Pierce Transit, Tacoma, WA

 This association continues to thrive and expand upon the legacy that has been evolving since those humble beginnings in 1993.
 Our officers and members take great pride in networking, knowledge sharing and the development of fleet managers, technicians and parts professionals.
 The power of this association is its members, their knowledge and the willingness to assist others.